Food Safety and Reliability

 Introduction of Cold Chains

 Various leafy vegetables are used in 7-Eleven’s original daily foods (rice balls, sandwiches, stuffed bread, salads, delicatessen items, noodles, and so on).
 We began introducing cold chains (low-temperature distribution networks) in 2005 for low temperature transportation and processing in order to maintain high levels of freshness of produce from harvesting in the field to delivery to stores.
 Harvested vegetables are consistently maintained at low temperature in delivery vehicles, at sorting centers and processing factories, and until placement on store shelves.
-In addition, the active use of domestic produce in regions close to where it was harvested reduces energy use in transportation.

 Cold chains (low-temperature logistics networks)